smikhalevski/mfml/README.md

 # icuc

-The ICU + HTML compiler and runtime.
+The ICU + XML/HTML compiler and runtime.

 Prepare your translations in a `./translations.json` file:
 ```json